aritronath/iMIRAGE/README.md

 # Detailed guide

 ## Background
-The principle behind iMIRAGE can be explained in a simiplified form by stating the problem in the form of a linear model.
-Let us assume the user wants to obtain miRNA expression using their protein-coding dataset which we will all *test*.
-To impute the miRNA expression using the *test* protein-coding dataset, we first determine the mathematical relation between the expression of a set of miRNAs *Y* with the set of protein-coding gene expression *X* of the *training* dataset, where *p* indicates the number of protein-coding genes used in the model.
-This number can range anywhere from 1 to *P*, where, *P = total number of protein-coding genes* available in both the training and test datasets.
+The principle behind iMIRAGE can be explained in a simplified form by stating the problem in the form of a linear model.
+Let us assume the user wants to obtain miRNA expression using their protein-coding data set which we will all *test*.
+To impute the miRNA expression using the *test* protein-coding data set, we first determine the mathematical relation between the expression of a set of miRNAs *Y* with the set of protein-coding gene expression *X* of the *training* data set, where *p* indicates the number of protein-coding genes used in the model.
+This number can range anywhere from 1 to *P*, where, *P = total number of protein-coding genes* available in both the training and test data sets.

 $Y^{Training} = \sum_{i=1}^{p} \beta X_{i}^{Training} + \epsilon$

-The objective of iMIRAGE is to determine $\beta$ so that it can be harnessed to predict the expression of miRNA *Y* by applying the model to the *test* protein-coding dataset:
+The objective of iMIRAGE is to determine $\beta$ so that it can be harnessed to predict the expression of miRNA *Y* by applying the model to the *test* protein-coding data set:

 $Y^{Predicted} = \sum_{i=1}^{p} \beta X_{i}^{Test}$

-(Note that the machine-learning algorithms that are used iMIRAGE are not necessatily based on the assumption of linearity.
+(Note that the machine-learning algorithms that are used iMIRAGE are not necessarily based on the assumption of linearity.
 This is only for simplified illustration purposes)

 iMIRAGE assumes that not all protein-coding genes are meaningful for constructing imputation models.
 Therefore, it suggests using a subset of informative protein-coding genes for each miRNA.
-These informative features are automatically determined by calculating the correlation between the expression of all features with miRNA expression in the training datasets.
+These informative features are automatically determined by calculating the correlation between the expression of all features with miRNA expression in the training data sets.
 Then, only a user-specified subset of the top correlated features are retained for constructing the models (by default 50).

 ## Required data
 1. Training data: protein-coding and miRNA expression data.
-In the package documentation, these datasets are reffered by their alias *train_pcg* and *train_mir* respectively
+In the package documentation, these data sets are referred by their alias *train_pcg* and *train_mir* respectively
-    + Both datasets must be from the same samples
+    + Both data sets must be from the same samples
-    + High-quality miRNA expression data - from small RNAseq or miRNA arrays preferred
+    + High-quality miRNA expression data - from small RNA-seq or miRNA arrays preferred
-    + miRNA expression from regular RNAseq libraries are not reliable
+    + miRNA expression from regular RNA-seq libraries are not reliable

-2. Protein-coding gene expression data fron the samples of interest.
-In the package documentation, this dataset is reffered by its alias *my_pcg*
+2. Protein-coding gene expression data from the samples of interest.
+In the package documentation, this data set is referred by its alias *my_pcg*

 3. Organizing your data before use:
     + Your data should be arranged as a *n x p* matrix, where *n* denotes samples in *rows* and *p* denotes genes/miRNA in *columns*
     + Row names should be names of the samples
     + Column names should be names of the gene/miRNA
-    + Gene IDs should be of the same type in the training and test datasets
+    + Gene IDs should be of the same type in the training and test data sets
-    + If you plan to use target gene pairs for constructing imputation models, the miRNA nomenclature should match between the training miRNA dataset and the miRNA-target gene pairs.
-Similarly, the protein-coding gene IDs in the training and test datasets should match with the type of ID used by the miRNA-target gene pair dataset
+    + If you plan to use target gene pairs for constructing imputation models, the miRNA nomenclature should match between the training miRNA data set and the miRNA-target gene pairs.
+Similarly, the protein-coding gene IDs in the training and test data sets should match with the type of ID used by the miRNA-target gene pair data set
     + To convert gene IDs, use the R/Bioconductor package [biomaRt](https://bioconductor.org/packages/release/bioc/html/biomaRt.html)

     ```